 Spring is a beautiful time for photography because you get to experience the world waking up again.
 Flowers start to appear, baby chicks and lambs are born, and the chilly spring mornings make you long for summer.
 Some notable things in to

 Summer is the season of early sunrises and late sunsets.
 Summer is a difficult season to shoot landscapes in, as there's often a lot of harsh light and not much interest in the sky.
-Summer can however, be excellent for astrophotography as there are usually plenty of clear skies.
-Find your composition during the day, and either set up a tent, or return at night to capture the stars and milky way over a quiet landscape.
+Summer can, however, be excellent for astrophotography as there are usually plenty of clear skies.
+Find your composition during the day, and either set up a tent or return at night to capture the stars and milky way over a quiet landscape.
 There's an app called The Photographer's Ephemeris which shows you where exactly in the sky you can find the sunrise, sunset, moon, and milky way on any given day.
 This app is great for planning as it removes the guesswork from your trips.
 You just need to hope for a clear night!

 How to do landscape photography: Editing

-We’ve always believed that the photo you take is only half the picture.
 A beautiful photo can easily be ruined by over-editing, or not enhancing the natural beauty captured within the photograph.
+We've always believed that the photo you take is only half the picture.
 Here are some tips to get the best out of your images during the editing process.

-To edit particular parts of your image, the radial and gradient filter tools are so useful, as well as the adjustment brush.
-The radial filter adds a round filter to certain parts of the image, which can be useful for adding a vignette effect.
+To edit particular parts of your image, the radial and gradient filter tools are very useful, as well as the adjustment brush.
+The radial filter adds a circular filter to selected parts of the image, which can be useful for adding a vignette effect.
 The gradient filter adds a filter either upwards, downwards, or across the image - this is great for darkening the sky.
 The adjustment brush is used for painting certain parts of the image - for example, the dark rock in the foreground.
 You'd just paint over the rock with the brush and increase the exposure of the selected area.
 It's also worth identifying where your light source is coming from, as it will help you determine how much to manipulate the light and shadows on certain objects in your photo.

-The main color tools are the saturation, vibrance, HSL panel, and split toning.
+The main color tools are saturation, vibrance, HSL panel, and split toning.
 The saturation affects the intensity of all the colors and tones in your image.
 The vibrance boosts the color intensity of the mid-tones only - this can be great for livening up a dull image.
 The HSL panel can manipulate the hue (shade), saturation (intensity), and luminance (brightness) of each individual color in your image.
-This is the tool we use most often, but be careful with your colors as you don't want your
+This is a great tool as it gives the most control, but be careful when editing colors as you don't want your

 Different conditions and weathers often call for different styles of editing.
 A good way to start is to bring out and enhance the best aspects of the season in your photo.
 You wouldn't usually want harsh contrast and cool tones on a warm summer's evening, just like how you wouldn't necessarily have a particularly warm photo on a winter's day.